 As a travel agency, it's quite easy for us to book the air tickets without providing Tibet travel document beforehand.
-All the tickets are just e-tickets, to issue the air tickets, we just need your passport info (family name, given name, passport number (to ensure info is exact, you d better send us your passport data page photo copy by email), what you should do at the airport is just to show your passport and provide the Tibet travel documents to get the boarding card and pass the security.
+All the tickets are just e-tickets, to issue the air tickets, we just need your passport info (family name, given name, passport number (to ensure info is exact, it is better to send us your passport data page photo copy by email), what you should do at the airport is just to show your passport and provide the Tibet travel documents to get the boarding card and pass the security.
 Please remember to arrive at the airport about 2hrs before its departure, it takes time for passing the security checking.

 Travel to Tibet By Qinghai Tibet Railway Travel

 It's a highlight of Tibet since its opening of July 1st, 2006.
 More and more people would like to take one-way train to Tibet, to experience the highest railway in the world, also enjoy its unique scenery along Tibet railway.
 In case the altitude problem, all the trains to Tibet are equipped with Oxygen facilities; first-aid equipment.